Express

 Node.js Express authentication uses JWT or OAuth for secure APIs.

-Introduction to Authentication in Express
+Introduction to Express Authentication

 Understanding JSON Web Tokens (JWT)